Northwestern is more than a compass point on a map.

 $9.8 billiontotal endowment and other trust funds

-Northwestern is a leading research university that is home to more than 90 school-based centers and nearly 50 University research centers.
+Northwestern is a leading research university that is home to more than 90 school-based centers and more than 50 University research centers.
 With an interdisciplinary culture, our research spans a spectrum of areas including neuroscience, nanotechnology, biotechnology and drug discovery.

 annually in sponsored research